zopefoundation/zope.untrustedpython/docs/narr.rst

 Compiled Expressions
 --------------------

-You can also precompile expressions:
+You can also pre-compile expressions:

 .. doctest::